OneCX UI App Generator

 Familiarity with Angular concepts such as components, modules, services, and state management (e.g., NgRx) will help you understand the structure of the generated code and how to extend it.

-Knowledge of App Integration
+Local App Integration

 The easiest way to integrate the generated App into local running OneCX is to follow the OneCX Local Environment guidelines in Extend OneCX.
 This ensures that the components are correctly registered and accessible within the application.

-Knowledge of OpenAPI Specification
+OpenAPI Specification

 The generator relies on the OpenAPI specification to define the API endpoints and data models.
 Understanding how to read and modify OpenAPI YAML files is crucial for customizing the API interactions of the generated components.